manuela-lautizi/master-thesis/README.md

 ### Files description

--The file Module_MMAS.py contains the functions needed for the computation.
+-The file Library_MMAS.py is the library containing all the functions.

--The file Script_MMAS.py contains the code with the upload of the data and and the evaluation of the functions in Module_MMAS.py.
+-The file Script_MMAS.py contains the code with the upload of the data and the evaluation of the functions in Library_MMAS.py.

 -The file Simulate.py contains the code that can be used to simulate new data.